Mazyod/Mazyod.github.io/_posts/2018-04-13-snakes-everywhere.md

 ## Homebrew

 I have another inclination, which I was so close to doing.
 Distribute through Homebrew.
-I had released a Homebrew formula before (truck), so it was not that bad of an option.
+I had released a Homebrew formula before ([truck][truck-link]), so it was not that bad of an option.

 I started to look at the homebrew docs for defaults, and sure enough, homebrew runs your app in an isolated virtualenv, so you don't need to worry about the users' mess.